Rhode Island Medicaid Definition

 What Defines “Income”

 For Medicaid eligibility purposes, any income that a Medicaid applicant receives is counted.
 To clarify, this income can come from any source.
 Examples include employment wages, alimony payments, Veteran’s benefits, pension payments, Social Security Disability Income, Social Security Income, Supplemental Security Income, IRA withdrawals, and stock dividends.
-However, when only one spouse of a married couple is applying for Medicaid, only the income of the applicant is counted.
+However, when only one spouse of a married couple is applying for institutional Medicaid or home and community based services via a Medicaid waiver, only the income of the applicant is counted.
 Said another way, the income of the non-applicant spouse is disregarded.
+However, in the case where only one spouse of a married couple is applying for regular Medicaid, the income of both the applicant spouse and the non-applicant spouse is counted towards the income limit.
 Learn more about how Medicaid counts income.

 What Defines “Assets”